corbtastik/mongodb-on-k8s/mongodb-local/README.md

 ## Configure MongoDB Operator with Ops Manager API Key

-We need to create an API Key for Ops Manager API before the MongoDB Operator can deploy MongoDB on Kubernetes.
+We need to create an API Key for Ops Manager API before the Operator can deploy MongoDB on Kubernetes.
 You can do this through the Ops Manager UI.
 Once the API Key is generated we need to create a Kubernetes Secret containing the User and API Key.

 ```txt
 # User (Ops Manager upper right corner) > Account > Public API Access > Generate